 The body's absorption of Marinol is slower than that of inhaled cannabis, which by comparison is rapid.
 Once absorbed, Marinol can cause an altered state of mind, with some individuals experiencing more of a high or euphoric effect and others becoming depressive.
 In either case, driving is not recommended when taking this medication, and breastfeeding mothers should not take the drug at all.

 A prescription is required for Marinol and the medication is intended for use by patients 18 and older.
 Sleeping pills, anxiety medications, and antidepressants are among the drugs that should not be taken with Marinol.

-Therapeutic properties of marinol
+Therapeutic properties of Marinol

-At present, Marinol has U.S. approval to treat two conditions only: AIDS-related anorexia and severe nausea resulting from chemotherapy.
+At present, Marinol has FDA approval to treat two conditions only: AIDS-related anorexia and severe nausea resulting from chemotherapy.
 Studies on Marinol as a treatment for sleep apnea, multiple sclerosis (MS), and depression are in progress.

 Marinol and sleep apnea

-Dronabinol was found to reduce sleepiness and improve symptoms of obstructive sleep apnea in a 2018 randomized trial of 73 adults.
+Dronabinol was found to reduce daytime sleepiness and improve symptoms of obstructive sleep apnea in a 2018 randomized trial of 73 adults.
 Published in the journal Sleep, the results of this trial indicated that participants taking the higher dosage of dronabinol (10 milligrams vs. 2.5 milligrams) experienced the best outcomes.

-Marinol and multiple sclerosis
+Marinol and MS